 Bypass the community of Starkville and exit I-25 at Main Street in Trinidad.
-The exit ramp leads down a hill with the Visitor's Center on the far left corner, where you can pick up the small guidebook "Scenic Highway of Legends."
+The exit ramp leads to a stop sign.
+Turn right, then make the next left at the stop sign at N. Animas St. The next stop sign will have you nearly facing the Visitor Center, where you can pick up the small guidebook "Scenic Highway of Legends."
 The Highway of Legends (State Road 12) starts at this corner and goes west (left) under the Interstate.
 Refer to the map below after you leave Trinidad.